 Eligible Clever buyers get cash back after closing.

 Are housing prices going up in Las Vegas?

 According to Zillow, the median home value in Las Vegas is expected to increase by 0.9% in 2019.
 However, there are many parts of Las Vegas and the surrounding area that are predicted to decrease in value.
 Values in The Lakes and Summerlin South, for example, are expected to depreciate by 1.6% and 0.6% respectively, and Green Valley North is projected to stay at exactly the same price.

 How much does it cost to live in Las Vegas?

-As far as mortgage expenses go, if you assume you are purchasing a home at the city's median home value with a 10% down payment and a credit score between 680 and 699, you can expect to pay around $1,200 each month for your mortgage.
+For a mortgage, if you’re purchasing a home at the city's median home value with a 10% down payment and a credit score between 680 and 699, you can expect to pay around $1,200 each month.

 Outside of a mortgage, how much it costs to live in Las Vegas is entirely dependent on your lifestyle and spending habits.
 However, Las Vegas is a fairly affordable city, with the average cost of living sitting at just 3% more than the U.S. national average.
 Utilities in the city are 10% below the national average, transportation is 14% above the national average, and food is 4% above the national average.